 Answer questions and see how you rank against other players.Play Now

-When Moby was born his mother, Elizabeth McBride Warner-Hall, was a student, and his father, James Hall, was a young lecturer in the chemistry department at Columbia University.
+When Moby was born, his mother, Elizabeth McBride Warner-Hall, was a student, and his father, James Hall, was a young lecturer in the chemistry department at Columbia University.
 Theirs was a troubled marriage and, when Moby's father died in an alcohol-related car crash in 1967, some hypothesized that the accident was a suicide.
-Moby was 2 years old when he lost his father and his mother, who was then only 23 years old, moved the family to Darien, Connecticut.
-There, his maternal grandparents could help raise him while his mother finished her college degree.
+Moby was just 2 years old when he lost his father.
+Soon after his father's death, Moby's mother, who was then only 23 years old, moved the family to Darien, Connecticut.
+There, Moby's maternal grandparents helped raise him while his mother finished her college degree.

-With his mother and grandmother both working full time, Moby was often left to his own devices.
-"I spent a lot of time by myself," he remembered.
-"And a lot of time was spent at my grandmother's house which was rambling and old and had big overgrown gardens, so there were a lot of places to get lost and entertain myself.
+With his mother and grandmother both working full-time, Moby was often left to his own devices.
+"I spent a lot of time by myself," he once said of his childhood, "and a lot of time was spent at my grandmother's house which was rambling and old and had big overgrown gardens, so there were a lot of places to get lost and entertain myself.
 I am grateful that as a little boy I had lots of strange and interesting places to play."

-Moby also developed a love of music from a young age as was encouraged by his mother, who was an avid record collector and pianist.
+Moby also developed a love of music from a young age, as was encouraged by his mother, an avid record collector and pianist.
 "She used to play me a lot of different stuff," Moby later said.
 "Some of it was very weird classical stuff, not the usual thing for a young child to listen to.
 But this became a huge influence on me when I was growing up."
-Moby started playing music himself at the age of 9, when he began classical guitar and music theory lessons.
-He attended Darien High School, where he and several friends formed a band called The Vatican Commandoes and released an EP entitled Hit Squad for God.
-Later in high school he joined another band, called Awol.
+Moby began playing music himself at the age of 9, when he began classical guitar and music theory lessons.
+He attended Darien High School, where he and several friends formed a band called the Vatican Commandoes and released an EP, Hit Squad for God.
+Later in high school, he joined a new band, Awol.

-Upon graduating from high school in 1983, Moby attended the University of Connecticut to study philosophy.
-He dropped out after just one year, though, in order to pursue his budding music career full time.
-Throughout the mid-1980s Moby tried desperately to kick-start his music career.
-He worked at a record store in Darien; played in local bands like Caeli Soul and Gin Train; and started DJing for local nightclubs.
-It was as a DJ that Moby first started to achieve success, and he began performing gigs at a variety of nightclubs.
-In 1989, he moved to New York City and signed a contract with Instinct Records.
-He released his first single, "Mobility," in 1990 to limited acclaim.
-But it was his second single, "Go," that introduced Moby to mainstream audiences for the first time.
-"Go" became a Top 10 hit in the UK, and sent Moby on his way to becoming a key figure in electronic and dance music.
+Upon graduating from high school in 1983, Moby attended the University of Connecticut, where he studied philosophy.
+He dropped out after just one year, though, in order to pursue his budding music career full-time.
+Throughout the mid-1980s, Moby tried desperately to kick-start his music career.
+He worked at a record store in Darien, played in local bands like Caeli Soul and Gin Train, and started DJing for local nightclubs.
+It was as a DJ that Moby first began to achieve success, performing gigs at various nightclubs.

 profile name: Moby profile occupation: